pantoniou/yamldt/README.md

 used in linking similar to the way C sources and object files work.

 The `-s/--dts` option selects a DTS output format instead of DTB.

+The `-y/--yaml` option output a _pure_ YAML format file.
+A _pure_ YAML file is one that is containing no comments and integer values have been calculated if possible.
+It is guaranteed to be a valid YAML file suitable for use by other external tools.

+The `-S/--schema` option is going to use the given file(s) as input for the checker.
+As an extension if given a directory name with a terminating slash (i.e. dir/) it will recursively collect and use all YAML files within.

+The `-g/--codegen` option is going to use the given YAML file(s) (or dir/ as in the schema option) as input for the code generator.

+The `--save-temps` option will save all intermediate files/blobs.

+The `--silent` option will supress all informational messages.

+`--color` controls color output in the terminal.

 Automatic suffix detection does what you expect (i.e. an output file ending in .dtb is selecting the DTB generation option, .yaml the yaml